Grunticus03/ElasticMARC/README.md

 I have included prebuilt example configuration files for each Elastic Stack application.
 These files require minimal modifications and are intended to get you up and running on a basic Elastic Stack implementation.

 ### Time Stamping
 When creating an Index, you have three options for the Time Filter field.
-The decision on which field to use is dependent on your organization’s desires.
-Be aware, once you’ve selected a field, you cannot change it without first recreating the index and then removing all previously indexed data.
+The decision on which field to use is dependent on your organizationâ€™s desires.
+Be aware, once youâ€™ve selected a field, you cannot change it without first recreating the index and then removing all previously indexed data.
-**@timestamp** – This will tag each event with the date and time that it was processed by Logstash.
+**@timestamp** â€“ This will tag each event with the date and time that it was processed by Logstash.
-**Report.start** – This is the starting time for the reporting period as reported by the aggregate generator (remote MTA server).
+**Report.start** â€“ This is the starting time for the reporting period as reported by the aggregate generator (remote MTA server).
-**Report.end** – This is the ending time for the reporting period as reported by the aggregate generator (remote MTA server).
+**Report.end** â€“ This is the ending time for the reporting period as reported by the aggregate generator (remote MTA server).

 ### Persistent Queue
-As of this writing, there is a [known issue](https://github.com/elastic/logstash/issues/9167) using disk buffering (persisted queue) with this configuration on Elastic Stack 6.1.1 – 6.2.2.
+As of this writing, there is a [known issue](https://github.com/elastic/logstash/issues/9167) using disk buffering (persisted queue) with this configuration on Elastic Stack 6.1.1 â€“ 6.2.2.
 Previous versions may also be affected, please do not use disk buffering until further notice.
 If you have a pre-existing Elastic Stack and are using persisted queue, using the multipipeline configuration (as configured in this implementation), will allow you to specify per pipeline queueing settings.

 ### Elastic Stack Applications
 The Elastic Stack applications do not have an installation process or executable.
 Wherever you decompress the archives effectively becomes the installation location.
 Ensure that you place the files in the proper location prior to configuration.